Introduction to DVD Playback

 Additional Filters

-Zoom Player also allows you to select the DVD Navigator filter.
-The Microsoft DVD Navigator filter is the most stable
+Zoom Player allows you to select the DVD Navigator filter.
+The Microsoft DVD Navigator filter is considered the most stable and reliable, but other filters are provided as an option.

 Set Video Color Space